DETAILS OF EVENTS TODAY

 Friends are reminded of the importance of arriving on time for Meeting for Worship.
 While it’s not always possible to reach our destination in a timely manner, we should be mindful that late entry into Meeting for Worship tends to disrupt worship for those already present.
 In order to minimize this disruption, the usher may ask late arrivals to wait a few minutes before entering the meeting room.
 Concerns should be directed to the clerk of Ushers, Blaine Keener.
 Don’t forget that, beginning July 5 and continuing through the end of August, worship begins at 8:30 and 10 am.

 Please help us recognize and celebrate all our new graduates.
 If you know someone who completed high school, college or graduate school this spring, please give that person’s name (and school name) to a member of the Community, Care & Clearness Committee or send an e-mail to email@example.com.

 During this vacation season, Friends who usually donate every week to the CARES food pantry may not be able to do so.
 That makes it even more important for each of us to regularly donate non-perishable food.
 Items may be left in the upstairs hallway or downstairs by the rear staircase.

 Social Order Box: Donations during June and July support Out For Justice, an ex-offender member led organization that promotes reform of policies that adversely affect the ex-offender's re-entry into society; our donations will be used to purchase books for a reading and literacy program.
 The Social Order Box stands in the hallway, next to the Library entrance; make checks payable to Stony Run Friends Meeting, with ‘S.O.
 Box’ on the memo line.

 FROM THE OFFICE

-First Day silent announcements: Items are due by noon on the preceding Thursday.
+First Day silent announcements: Items are due by noon on the preceding Wednesday.